Home Fixed Income Types Of Government Securities In India

 • Floating Rate Bonds

 The coupon rate is not fixed under the floating rate bonds.
 The term float here indicates the resetting of the rates at regular intervals.
+State-guaranteed bonds, on the other hand, typically offer a fixed coupon rate, providing more predictability and security for investors.
 The reset generally happens once or twice a year.
 Before each date, RBI announces the new rate, which tends to be 35 points higher than the prevailing National Saving Certificate interest rate.
 While the overall returns may seem hard to predict, these instruments often offer higher rates than others.
 Furthermore, they can generate hefty coupons when the market rates go high.
 Note that the tenure of such instruments is between 2 years and 5 years, and coupons are generally paid on a semi-annual basis.

 • Capital Indexed Bonds